osgi/osgi.enroute.site/_FAQ/500-gogo.md

 Notice that the commands are grouped.
 In the above we can see three command scopes: i.e. `felix`, `gogo` & `scr`; other command groups may also be created.

-The following set of commands are immediate of use: follwoing examples using [Debug Tutorial](../tutorial/022-tutorial_osgi_runtime).
+The following set of commands are immediate of use: (The following examples use [Debug Tutorial](../tutorial/022-tutorial_osgi_runtime)).

 ### felix:lb, lb